 Yellowdig Health Discussion Board (75 points).
 Yellowdig is an online conversation platform for this course that contributes to your interaction and participation points.
 It encourages engagement, casual conversation, and the exchange of ideas on health-related topics relevant to the course.
 You receive points for participating in Yellowdig posts and conversations, and those points factor into your final grade.
-Each week for 12 weeks (dates provided on website), you will post and or comment on health stories in the news (article or video) that relate in some way to topics health, tech, epidemiology, or vulnerable population groups from a local, national, or international source.
+Each week for 12 weeks (dates provided on website), you will post and or comment on health stories in the news (article or video) that relate in some way to artificial intelligence, digital technology, health and data science, health promotion, epidemiology, or health issues among vulnerable population groups.
+You may use local, national, or international sources.